nhs-england-tools/versioning-reference-template/README.md

   - Under _Manage Actions access_, the repository appears in the list and the Role is set to Admin
   - _Inherit access from source repository_ is enabled
   - The package visibility matches the repository's visibility (private or public)
-- The GitHub App used for releases does not require Packages accessas that capability comes from the ephemeral ${{ github.token }} used inside the workflow
+- The GitHub App used for releases does not require Packages access as that capability comes from the ephemeral `${{ github.token }}` used inside the workflow
 - However, the workflow itself must request the correct token scopes which must include `packages: write`
 - Use `${{ github.token }}` instead of the legacy `${{ secrets.GITHUB_TOKEN }}`, the former is guaranteed to exist in all workflow contexts and is the modern standard
 - In _repository → Settings → Actions → General_, ensure the following are configured: